-EQUIPPING FOR THE ACADEMY AND THE CHURCH AT THE HIGHEST LEVEL (60 credits)
+EQUIPPING FOR THE ACADEMY AND THE CHURCH AT THE HIGHEST LEVEL

 The PhD in Theological Studies will provide you the most extensive preparation for seminary/college teaching, theological research and writing, and preaching/teaching ministry in the local church.
-We have been awarding PhD degrees to qualifying candidates for over 50 years, and our faculty are experienced in preparing students at the highest level of education.
-The cost of the PhD program is highly competitive.
+We have been awarding PhD degrees to qualifying candidates for over 50 years.
 Our courses are taught by an interdisciplinary resident and adjunct faculty with substantial teaching experience who are publishing and active in their fields.
-In addition to the benefit of a robust program, the PhD in Theological Studies is also available to nonresident students, thus allowing you to remain in your current ministry if you are not able to move to Greenville.
-The non-resident format utilizes hybrid courses that blend independent research, online interaction, and one-week modules on the BJU campus.

-Applicants for the PhD must demonstrate outstanding academic performance, competence in research and writing, and a high level of personal leadership and Christian character.
+Applicants for the PhD must demonstrate outstanding academic performance, competence in research and writing, and a high level of Christian character and leadership.
 You may qualify to enroll with a Master of Divinity degree or a research-oriented master’s degree like BJU Seminary’s MA in Biblical Language & Literature.
-The total credits are reduced to 36 for those entering the program with an approved Master of Theology degree.
-The PhD application process includes competency exams in Hermeneutics and Exegetical Method, Old Testament (including Hebrew), New Testament (including Greek), and Biblical and Systematic Theology.
-At the end of your course work, you will take oral and written comprehensive exams that focus on your concentration.
-Finally, you will complete your degree by writing a publishable dissertation in your field of study under the supervision of a faculty committee.
+The total credits are reduced to 34 for those entering the program with BJU Seminary’s Master of Theology degree or another approved Master of Theology degree.

 Theological Studies Program